 The process for successfully following this article’s headline may seem pretty obvious; hire great people!
-At a very simplistic level, of course, that is the answer. but as you look deeper into this very important activity the situation appears much more complicated and nuanced.
+At a very simplistic level, of course, that is the answer.
+But as you look deeper into this very important activity the situation appears much more complicated and nuanced.
 First of all, there is a limited number of “great people” and every software or hardware company wants them for their management team.
 Suffice it to say that I believe that there aren’t enough “Five Star Athletes” to go around.
-So it becomes very important to understand not only who you can attract, but what are the MOST IMPORTANT qualities for your particular situation and additionally how well individual candidates will fit with your company’s culture and other senior staff.
+So it becomes very important to understand not only who you can attract, but what are the MOST IMPORTANT qualities for your particular situation.
+Additionally, how well individual candidates will fit with your company’s culture and other senior staff is critical.

 So how do you go about this critical task to ensure an optimal outcome?
 In my opinion, it’s important to start out with at least a skeleton planning process, rather than just jumping right in and opportunistically begin to hire folks — which is the way it often works.
 The principals who will be involved in this decision should sit down as early as possible and systematically approach this task; just like you’re attempting to solve any other important business problem.
 Start by making some lists:

 - What are the roles that need to be filled

 - Key skills that are absolutely required for each role

 - Skills/experience that are would be “nice-to-haves”